-Field Foods (1500 Lafayette Avenue) is just a 4 minute drive and is a full-service grocery store focused on affordable local foods.
+Field Foods (1500 Lafayette Avenue) is just a 4 minute drive for residents of McKinley Heights.
+This full-service grocery store is focused on affordable local foods.
 A Walgreens is conveniently located in the same shopping block (1530 Lafayette Avenue).
 Treat yourself to a unique small-batch ice cream flavor (perhaps with an alcohol-infusion) at Clementine’s Naughty and Nice Creamery (1637 S 18th Street).
 If hanging out over a glass of wine is your thing, 33 Wine Bar (1913 Park Avenue) is just a 3 minute drive away as are restaurants like Sqwires, Eleven Eleven Mississippi, Planter’s House, and Polite Society.
 All conveniently located in Lafayette Square, along with a coffee shop, brewery, cleaners, salon, yoga, and other services.

 Convenience of Soulard